FragPunk

 FragPunk is a 2025 first-person hero shooter video game developed by Bad Guitar Studio and published by NetEase.
 The game was released for Windows on March 6, 2025, and PlayStation 5 and Xbox Series X/S on April 29, 2025.

-The game is offered free-to-play and follows the live service game model.
+The game is free-to-play and follows the live service game model.
 It features a shard card system, hero shooter and tactical shooter gameplay.
 Each player assumes control of an attacker or a defender in the main mode, Shard Clash.
 FragPunk has no campaign and features a custom mode that can be played solo.

 Gameplay

-FragPunk is a online multiplayer tactical hero shooter game featuring 2 teams of five players using characters with distinctive abilities, called "Lancers".
+FragPunk is an online multiplayer tactical hero shooter game featuring 2 teams of five players using characters with distinctive abilities, called "Lancers".
 Two opposing teams, defenders and attackers compete in the main game mode "Shard Clash" to plant or defuse the Converter at a target site.
 During the preparation phase of each round, players can contribute shard points to purchase Shard Cards.
 Each team is given a selection of 3 cards randomly chosen from the unlocked cards of all teammates.
 Every Shard Card has a total cost that must be reached by the total contributions of a team for it to take effect that round.
 Each card has an effect that remains active for the round.
 FragPunk had 169 cards on its release.
 Most of the cards need to be unlocked during gameplay process and level-up.

 The game features a variety of weapon types, including shotgun, submachine gun, assault rifle, light machine gun, marksman weapon, sniper rifle, pistol, utility gun, Dagger.
 Weapons are also divided into 3 classes: Primary Weapons, Secondary Weapons, Melee Weapons.
 At launch, FragPunk featured 7 maps, 13 playable characters and 7 main modes.

 In addition to the core modes (Shard Clash and Shard Clash Ranked), players can also access Arcade Modes, which include Outbreak, Team Deathmatch, Duel Master, Capture The Core, and Scrimmage.